veebch/veebkeeb/README.md

 1. Open QMK-toolbox

-1. Select your image to flash
+1. Select your image to flash (the hex file from the app directory in this repository)

 1. Unplug the Veeb Keeb and reconnect while holding the top-left key (this will set flashing mode on)